cgmoganedi/sync_dropbox_folder/README.md

 ## Usage

-1. Modify the `local_file_path` and `remote_file_path` variables in `src/main.py` to specify the paths for your local and remote files in Dropbox.
+1. Have some files anywhere in the project, prefarably a in folder called `./assets/` to put your uploads.
+Also some files in the remote Dropbox Scoped App Folder are recommended.

 2. Run the application:
     `python src/main.py`
-    The application will upload the specified local file to Dropbox and then download it as "downloaded_file.txt".
+    The application will offer you intuitive prompts, follow them based one what you desire.

 3. Test Reports and Coverage:
     To generate test reports and coverage for your tests, follow these steps:

     a.
-Run tests with coverage: `pytest --cov=src --cov-report=html` This command will run your tests and generate both a terminal report and an HTML coverage report.
+Run tests with coverage: `pytest --cov=src --cov-report=html --junitxml junit.xml` This command will run your tests and generate both a terminal report and an HTML coverage report.
 The HTML coverage report will be located in the htmlcov directory.
     b.
 View HTML Coverage Report
-        Open the generated HTML report in a web browser to view the coverage details: `open htmlcov/index.html`
+        Open the generated HTML report in a web browser to view the coverage details: open `htmlcov/index.html`
     c.
-Test Reports:
+Test Reports (due to time constraints, this may not be peferct):
         You can also generate HTML test reports using pytest-html: `pytest --html=report.html` This command will generate an HTML report named report.html in your current directory.
 Open the HTML report in a web browser to view the detailed test results.